pgRouting/pgrouting/src/contraction/doc/contraction.rst

 The contraction skeleton
 -------------------------------------------------------------------------------

-In general we have an initial set up that may involve analizing the graph given as input and setting the non contractable nodes or edges.
+In general we have an initial set up that may involve analyzing the graph given as input and setting the non contractable nodes or edges.
 We have a cycle that will go and perform a contraction operation until while possible, and then move to the next contraction operation.
-Adding a new operation then becomes an "easy" task; more things might be involved, because the charachteristics of the graph change each time its contracted, so some interaction between contractions has to be implemented also.
+Adding a new operation then becomes an "easy" task; more things might be involved, because the characteristics of the graph change each time its contracted, so some interaction between contractions has to be implemented also.

 Currently, there are two implemented operation for contracting a graph